reset2000/ABMTrafSimCA/README.md

 - Qt Creator 10.0.0+

 # How to run the application
-To use the application, first you needs to download the repository from this GitHub page.
+To use the application on Windows operating system, first you needs to download the repository from this GitHub page.

 <img src="https://github.com/reset2000/ABMTrafSimCA/assets/59997339/ffca1f9d-c7c8-43f1-8694-b258903970dd" width="70%" alt="image" style="display: block; margin-left: auto; margin-right: auto;" />